sp-95/shatoru-backend/CONTRIBUTING.rst

 If you are new to using git_ or have never collaborated in a project previously, please have a look at `contribution-guide.org`_.
-Other resources are also listed in the excellent `guide created by FreeCodeCamp`_ [#contrib1]_.
+Other resources are also listed in the excellent `guide created by FreeCodeCamp`_.

 Please notice, all users and contributors are expected to be **open, considerate, reasonable, and respectful**.
-When in doubt, `Python Software Foundation's Code of Conduct`_ is a good reference in terms of behavior guidelines.
+When in doubt, `Python Community Code of Conduct`_ is a good reference in terms of behavior guidelines.